 Reshma Saujani

-Reshma Saujani is a leading activist, the founder of Girls Who Code, and the founder and CEO of Moms First (formerly Marshall Plan for Moms).
+Reshma Saujani is a leading activist, the host of the podcast "My So Called Midlife," the founder of Girls Who Code, and the founder and CEO of Moms First (formerly Marshall Plan for Moms).
 She has spent more than a decade building movements to fight for women and girls’ economic empowerment, working to close the gender gap in the tech sector, and most recently fighting for the structural changes moms need and deserve, including affordable child care, paid leave, and equal pay.
 She is a New York Times bestselling author of several books including PAY UP: The Future of Women and Work (And Why It’s Different Than You Think), Brave, Not Perfect, and the Girls Who Code book series.
 As a leading voice on women’s empowerment, her 2023 Smith College Commencement speech on imposter syndrome has more than 15 million views, and her influential TED talk, “Teach girls, bravery not perfection,” has more than 54 million views globally.
 Reshma began her career as an attorney and Democratic organizer.
 In 2010, she surged onto the political scene as the first Indian American woman to run for U.S. Congress.
 Reshma lives in New York City with her husband, Nihal, and their sons, Shaan and Sai.
 Opinions expressed here are her own, not those of Moms First.